Updated January 2019

 Here again, the pod machines were our top scorers.
 As much as our environmentally inclined sensibilities hate to admit it, we can kind of understand why these machines have gotten so popular.
 The Nespresso Vertuoline was the top scorer in our testing, taking home a 9 out of 10.
 From start to finish it can make a cup of coffee in less than 3 minutes, no cleanup required.
 The Keurig K55, K-Cafe, and K-Elite also require no cleanup but each take roughly 4 minutes to make a cup starting from cold water, so they earned slightly lower scores of 8.
 All of these machines are about on par with the 3 minutes it takes to make a single cup with a pour over rig, though pour over does require a little bit of extra cleaning and might take longer depending on your method of boiling water.

 The vast majority of our makers brewed a pot in an average amount of time and required an average amount of cleanup, and thus all fell into the 6 out of 10 range in our score sheet.
 The Ninja Coffee Bar brews 6 cups in 10.5 minutes, and it received a small score bump because it is programmable.
-The Mr. Coffee Optimal Brew is also programmable and also makes 6 cups in 10.5 minutes.
 The OXO Barista Brain makes 6 cups in 11.5 minutes and has the easiest to program schedule of all the programmable models we tested.
 The BLACK+DECKER 12-Cup Programmable along with the Behmor Brazen Plus were slightly slower, making 6 cups and 8 cups, respectively, in roughly 12 minutes.
+The Breville Precision Brewer constiently took 10 minutes to brew 6 cups in our tesitng.
+It does offer a fast setting that can cut that down to more like 8 minutes, but the resulting brew lacks a bit of boldness.

 All of the lowest scoring models ended up towards the bottom of the score sheet at least partially because they are not programmable.
 The Bonavita Thermal Carafe 8-Cup, which scored a 5 out of 10, brews 6 cups in 9.5 minutes.
 The Moccamaster, again not programmable, can make a 6-cup pot in 9 minutes, and earned the same score.
 The Mr. Coffee Simple Brew 12-Cup Switch brews a pot in 12 minutes and earned a 4 out of 10.
 The worst scorer was the KitchenAid Siphon, which scored 3 out of 10.
 It takes a full 14 minutes to make 16 cups of coffee, mostly because it is so difficult to clean.